Sign choices in the AGM for genus two theta constants: Introduction

 \section{Introduction}

-Denote by~$\Half_g$ the Siegel half space for genus~$g$, consisting of all $\tau\in M_g(\C)$ such that~$\tau$ is symmetric and $\im(\tau)$ is positive definite; for instance, $\Half_1$ is the usual upper half plane.
+Denote by~$\Half_g$ the Siegel half space of principally polarized abelian varieties of dimension~$g$, consisting of all matrices $\tau\in M_g(\C)$ such that~$\tau$ is symmetric and $\im(\tau)$ is positive definite; for instance, $\Half_1$ is the usual upper half plane.
 The \emph{theta constants} are the holomorphic functions on~$\Half_g$ defined by

-where~$a$ and~$b$ run through $\{0,1\}^g$.
-Theta constants have a fundamental importance in the theory of modular forms: if $g=1$ or~$2$, every modular form of level~$1$ is a polynomial in the theta constants, and hence every modular invariant has an expression in terms of quotients of theta constants.
+where~$a$ and~$b$ run through $\{0,1\}^g$ (by convention, vectors in formula~\eqref{eq:theta} are written vertically).
+Theta constants have a fundamental importance in the theory of Siegel modular forms, as every scalar-valued Siegel modular function of any weight on~$\Half_g$ has an expression in terms of quotients of theta constants~\cite[Thm.~9 p.~222]{igusa_ThetaFunctions1972}.
+Moreover, for~$1\leq g\leq 3$, then the stronger result that every Siegel modular form is a polynomial in the theta constants holds~\cite{igusa_GradedRingThetaconstants1964, igusa_GradedRingThetaconstants1966, freitag_VarietyAssociatedRing2019}.

 In numerical algorithms manipulating modular forms, the following operations are therefore very common: first, given (quotients of) theta constants at a given $\tau\in\Half_g$, compute~$\tau$\,; second, given $\tau\in\Half_g$, compute the theta constants~$\theta_{a,b}(\tau)$.
-For instance, these operations are important building blocks in algorithms computing modular polynomials or Hilbert class polynomials via complex approximations \cite{enge_ComplexityClassPolynomial2009,enge_ComputingModularPolynomials2009,enge_ComputingClassPolynomials2014}.
+For instance, these operations are important building blocks in algorithms computing modular polynomials~\cite{enge_ComputingModularPolynomials2009, milio_QuasilinearTimeAlgorithm2015, milio_ModularPolynomialsHilbert2020} or Hilbert class polynomials~\cite{enge_ComplexityClassPolynomial2009, enge_ComputingClassPolynomials2014, streng_ComputingIgusaClass2014} via complex approximations.